DwailanF/Device_Inventory_Dashboard/README.md

 <h3>🔧 Device Spares</h3>

-<p style="line-height: 2;">A simple sheet that tracks spare terminals across locations.
-It also includes a simple search for a device to see which location it belongs to, also includes its availability and other model type in the sheet itself.
-This information is also shown in the Lookup Dashboard. </p>
+<p style="line-height: 2;">A simple sheet that tracks any spare terminals location across all store locations.
+It also includes a simple search for devices to see which location it belongs too.
+This shows its availability and other important model information included with the sheet itself.
+This information can also be shown in the Lookup Dashboard. </p>

 <h3>📃 Lists</h3>

-<p style="line-height: 2;">This sheet basically holds the dropdown information for the Reports sheet.
-Should be hidden and not edited as you would need to edit all the formulas in the Reports sheet as well to match.</p>
+<p style="line-height: 2;">This sheet holds the dropdown menus information for the reports sheet.
+This should be hidden and not edited as you would need to edit all the formulas in the reports sheets as well in order for them to match.</p>

 <h3>👥 Supervisors List</h3>